Komrod/captn/README.md

 		"my-action": [
 			"echo "Warning: next command has options",
 			{
-				exec: "ls",
+				exec: "ls error/",
-				onError: "Command failed horribly"
+				echoOnError: "Command failed horribly"
 			}
 		],
 		...
 	}
 ```

+Available options:
 - exec: the command to execute or the action to add here
 - echoOnError: show on console on error
 - echoOnSuccess: show on console on success
 - echoBefore: show on console before the execution of the command

-To fix: as the BASH shell is in buffered mode, in some case the stderr and stdout are mixed and error can show before some echo.
+To fix: as the BASH shell is in buffered mode, in some cases the stderr and stdout are not properly mixed and error can be shown before some echo that comes first.
 A solution is to wait 1ms after every command, which is not very clean so we might consider something else.

 ### Calling an action

 An action of your script is a set of shell commands (run program or function with parameters) or some calls to other actions.
+The first line can be a shell comment to explain what the action do.
+That comment is also shown with the "captn explain" command.

 A call to an action always begins with ":".
 So, in the command string,